hudochenkov/stylelint-order/rules/declaration-block-property-groups-structure/README.md

 Require or disallow an empty line before property groups.

-Rule is designed to run stylelint's [`declaration-block-properties-order`] rule after rule's job is done.
-Rule uses `declaration-block-properties-order`'s config enhanced with `emptyLineBefore` parameter for properties group.
+Rule is designed to run [`declaration-block-properties-specified-order`] rule before rule's job is done.

-**Don't configure `declaration-block-properties-order` separately, otherwise this rule will run twice.**
+**Don't configure `declaration-block-properties-specified-order` separately, otherwise this rule will run twice.**

 Plugin will check empty lines between declaration _only_.
 However, shared-line comments ignored by plugin.
 Shared-line comment is a comment on the same line as declaration before this comment.